jgermita/frc-parts/index.md

 This project aims to centralize the answers to these questions and more.

+## usage notes
+Many products listed can be sourced from multiple vendors, or even local vendors.
+For the sake of simplicity, one vendor is listed.
+Part legality on FIRST robots is not guaranteed nor implied.
+Please refer to the current year's game manual and Q&A for final ruling.
+Products listed and team associations do not represent official endorsements by any team.

 ## acknowledgements
 A large majority of the parts presented in this project were battle-tested and verified by my current and former FIRST teams.
 This project wouldn't have been possible without their contributions.
 * FIRST Robotics Competition [Team 5012 Gryffingear](http://gryffingear.com) (2013 - Current)